-- Price — depending on the payment method, businesses can pay significant amounts for every transaction.
+Depending on the payment method, businesses can pay significant amounts for every transaction.
 For example, the largest card schemes may charge a percentage of the transaction and a fixed price per payment.
-This may amount to a large part of the total payment.
+This could amount to a large part of the total payment.

-- Flexibility — how soon will the funds be deposited into your business account?
+How soon will the funds be deposited into your business account?
 What is the refund policy?
-If these questions are relevant to your business, find out the answers before committing to a payment service provider.
+If all these questions regarding flexibility are relevant to your business, find out the answers before committing to a payment service provider.

-- Security — is one of the most important factors to consider when choosing the best payment method.
-For example, in the case of payment fraud, who will be responsible for the damage, your company or the payment service provider?
+Security is one of the most important factors to consider when choosing the best payment method.
+For example, in the case of payment fraud, who will be responsible for the damage: your company, or the payment service provider (PSP)?

 What is the future of digital e-commerce payments?